Carlos Sosa (musician): Singles

-Tours

 Music community and advocacy

-Carlos is an active member of the Texas Chapter Board of Governors for the Recording Academy (also known as the GRAMMYs), having held office as both President and Vice President.
+Sosa has been an active member of the Texas Chapter Board of Governors for the Recording Academy (also known as the GRAMMYs), having held office as both President and Vice President.

-He is on the board of directors for the SIMS Foundation, and has advocated with local politicians regarding the epidemic of opioid abuse.
+He is a former board member and chair of the SIMS Foundation, where he advocated with local politicians regarding the epidemic of opioid abuse.

-Sosa is also an Advisory Board Member of Black Fret, a non-profit organization that provides grants and mentorship to musicians.
+Sosa is also a founding Advisory Board Member of Sonic Guild (formerly Black Fret), a non-profit organization that provides grants and mentorship to musicians.

 He has advocated for passing laws for royalty payments for musicians in the US, providing parity with the rest of the world.

-After the 2017 Las Vegas shooting while playing with Josh Abbott band, he urged fans to continue going to shows.
+After the 2017 Las Vegas shooting while playing with Josh Abbott Band, he urged fans to continue going to shows.